Vancouver, BC V6J 2G2

 Full-time staff #6

 |$120k - $160k||0|

-Seva Canada Society is a medium sized charity with donations and special events revenues of $1.7m in F2016.
-Administrative costs were 7% of total revenues and fundraising costs were 13% of donations.
-For every dollar donated, 80 cents go towards Seva’s programs, falling within Ci’s reasonable range.
-Seva had total funding reserves of $397k in F2016.
-This results in a program cost coverage ratio of 25%, meaning that the charity’s reserves can cover annual program costs for 3 months, indicating a need for funding.
+Seva Canada Society is a medium-sized charity with donations and special events revenues of $1.5m in F2017.
+Administrative costs were 10% of total revenues and fundraising costs were 15% of donations.
+For every dollar donated, 75 cents go towards Seva’s programs, falling within Ci’s reasonable range.
+Seva had total funding reserves of $329k in F2017, for a program cost coverage ratio of 24%.
+This means that the charity’s reserves can cover annual program costs for 3 months, indicating that there is a need for funding.

-This charity report is an update that is being reviewed by Seva Canada.
+This charity report is an update that has been sent to Seva Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending June